taha5322/ProxyServer/README.md

 1. Improving code readability by preventing the need to traverse various files for relatively simple functionality
 2. Adding additional features to this workflow, such as the 'sharded rate-limiting' or 'retries', could be added by chaining that code together together in additional else-if blocks, easing the time taken to integrate newer functions while keeping the process flow easy to understand

+A limitations that could exist with this design is the effectiveness of the rate mechanism.
+The rate limiting could be abused in a way such that users continuously ping the endpoint server until they reach the max bucket amount (which is set to 3).
+This means that all other users will be affected by some.
+In more formal terms, this functionality isn't rate-limit by IP, it's a global limit, which is naturally not as effective.

 ### Scaling the Server
 ----